-Read on to learn more on investing in index funds and how to diversify your index fund portfolio.
+Read on to learn more about investing in index funds and how to diversify your index fund portfolio.

 What is an index fund?

 One index fund can hold hundreds or even thousands of companies, so investors are fairly diversified when they choose an index.
 Regardless of this, index funds are not a one-size-fits-all option.
-They are great for a low-key investor who doesn’t mind a hands-off approach.
+They are great for low-key investors who don’t mind a hands-off approach.
 But the question remains: do you still need to diversify with index funds or is one enough?

 How to choose index funds?